Indigenous-led organizations share ideas for working closely with First Nations, Inuit and Métis elders, leaders, artisans and experts.

 “It's all about meeting the client where their needs are at,” says Martin.
 “We provided significant awareness training to the Church in order for them to understand the resources that are available in the North; and the languages and dialects heard during translation and interpretation during the visit.”

-The Legacy Spaces program empowers organizations to create safe and welcoming places where people can learn and talk about the lasting impacts of residential schools.
-There are Legacy Spaces in offices and venues across Canada, including Steam Whistle Brewing, a brewery and event space in downtown Toronto.
+There are currently more than 100 Legacy Spaces in workplaces throughout Canada, including Steam Whistle Brewing, a brewery and event space in downtown Toronto.

-Waaban Nang Collective, a 100 per cent Indigenous-owned and -operated company led by CEO Ginger Cote helps to foster respectful relations between non-Indigenous folks and a network of Indigenous content creators, facilitators, trainers, conference speakers and performers.
+Waaban Nang Collective, a 100 per cent Indigenous-owned and -operated company led by CEO Ginger Cote, helps to foster respectful relations between non-Indigenous folks and a network of Indigenous content creators, facilitators, trainers, conference speakers and performers.

 “Pre-work is really meaningful and sets the stage for everyone to come to the space with really open minds and open hearts.”